dhanushpandi46/Monostable-Multivibrator/README.md

 •	Increasing R or C increases pulse duration.
 •	Used in timers, delay circuits, and pulse generation applications.
 ## Viva Questions
-1. What is a monostable multivibrator?
+1.What is a monostable multivibrator?

+A circuit with one stable state and one unstable state that produces a single output pulse when triggered.

-2. Write the pulse width formula.
+2.Write the pulse width formula.

+T = 1.1 × R × C

-3. What is the stable state of monostable?
+3.What is the stable state of monostable?

+The normal state of the circuit where the output is LOW.

-4. Why is it called “one-shot”?
+4.Why is it called one-shot?

+Because one trigger produces one output pulse.

-5. What happens if capacitor value increases?
+5.What happens if capacitor value increases?

+Pulse width increases because charging time increases.